Banyc/DailyHealthReportZju/README.md

 ## Run

+### Windows/MacOS

 1. Download and install (except the Chrome driver) those prerequisites above;
 1. Customize the configuration file [appsettings](./src/DailyHealthReportZju/appsettings.json);
+1. Start a command line promote at the root of the project and type in the following lines:

+    ```shell
+    cd src/DailyHealthReportZju
+    dotnet restore
+    dotnet run

+    ```

+### Ubuntu/Debian

+1. run `sudo apt install chromium-chromedriver`
+1. Customize the configuration file [appsettings](./src/DailyHealthReportZju/appsettings.json)
+    - and setting the field `PathToChromeDriver` with `/usr/lib/chromium-browser`
 1. Start a command line promote at the root of the project and type in the following lines:

     ```shell